-In 2020, Appalachian Hard White Winter Wheat was grown in Independence Township on 2 fields, totaling 3.7 acres on the farm established by Robert Leggett in 1815.
+In 2021 Appalachian Hard White Winter Wheat was grown in Independence Township on fields totaling acres on the farm established by Robert Leggett in 1815.

-Clover was frost seeded into the wheat on March 31, 2020.
-(The clover suppresses weeds, aids in holding up the grain and, eventually provides nitrogen to the next crop.)
+Clover was frost seeded into the wheat on March 7 & 8, 2020.
+(The clover suppresses weeds, aids in holding up the grain, increases soil organic matter, and eventually provides nitrogen to the next crop.)

-There was no 2020 Washington County Fair.
-However, at the 2019 Washington County Fair, the Appalachian Wheat sheaf won 2nd place and the jar of Appalachian Wheat grains won 1st place.
+At the 2021 Washington County Fair, the Appalachian Wheat sheaf won 4th place and the jar of Appalachian Wheat grains won 2nd place.

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.